← Back to Blog

 What is the New 30-Day Emotional Support Dog ESA Letter Rule?

 Emotional Support Animals (ESAs) provide comfort to individuals experiencing anxiety, depression, and other mental health issues.
 But getting a legitimate ESA letter, which allows housing in pet-restricted buildings, is no longer a quick five-minute process.
-It is now subject to the 30-Day Rule in many parts of the country.
+It is now subject to the 30-Day Rule in states in the country.

 Once upon a time, ESA letters were easy to acquire, whether through a licensed therapist, online scams, or other illicit means.
 People would obtain these documents to get housing approval for pets that may not have met ESA requirements.
 Now the law is cracking down.